MysteryPancake/Houdini-Fun/README.md

 Various Houdini tips and tricks I use a bunch.
 Hope someone finds this helpful!

 ## Smoke / Fluids: Fix moving colliders
-Fluids often screw up whenever colliders move, for example water in a moving cup or smoke in an elevator.
-Either the collider deletes the volume as it moves, or velocity doesn't transfer from the collider.
+Fluids often screw up whenever colliders move, like water in a moving cup or smoke in an elevator.
+Either the collider deletes the volume as it moves, or velocity doesn't transfer properly from the collider.

-A great fix comes from Raphael Gadot: don't bother, freeze it in place.
-Simulate in local space, apply transformed forces, then invert back to world space.
+A great fix comes from Raph Gadot: Stabilize the collider, freeze it in place.
+Simulate in local space, apply forces in relative space, then invert back to world space.

-This technique doesn't work in all situations, but works well for containers or pinned geometry.
+This works best for enclosed containers or pinned geometry, since it's hard to mix local and world sims.
 Vellum Reference Frame is probably a better choice for cloth.

-**For gravity:**
+**Relative gravity**
 1. Add an `@up` vector in world space (before Transform Pieces).
 ```js
 v@up = {0, 1, 0};